System-wide Thinking and Acting

 The Benefits: Why System-wide thinking and acting

-• It will bring you, your customers, supporting departments, team members, partners, and suppliers together.
+• It will bring us, our customers, supporting departments, team members, partners, and suppliers together.

 • It will increase innovation, focus, and collaboration.
 "That is what you do with what I give you?
 Why?"
 "Let's do this better!"